Sankt Lambrecht: History

 The Benedictine abbey was established in 1076 by the Margraves of Styria.
 A first Romanesque basilica was consecrated in 1160, after a blaze it was rebuilt in the preserved Gothic hall church style until 1421.

-After the Austrian Anschluss to Nazi Germany in 1938, St. Lambrecht Abbey was seized by the Nazi authorities.
+After the Austrian Anschluss to Nazi Germany in 1938, Saint Lambert's Abbey was seized by the Nazi authorities.
 During World War II the premises housed two sub-camps of the infamous Mauthausen-Gusen concentration camp, one for male inmates and one for females.

 Politics

 Seats in the municipal assembly (Gemeinderat) as of 2015 local elections: